RVirmoors/rvirmoors.github.io/_posts/2022-08-31-fiction-chatbot.md

 title: building a chatbot trained on fiction
 ---

-Creating an NLP dialogue agent that's finetuned on works of fiction is fairly easy to do in 2022, so don't be like 2020-me and make it harder than it needs to be.
+Making an NLP dialogue agent and finetuning it on various prose is fairly easy to do in 2022, so don't be like 2020-me and make it harder than it needs to be.

 There's all sorts of ways to use AI for text-based art - see [these slides](https://ghostweather.slides.com/lynncherny/deck-6b091e) by Lynn Cherny for a current overview.
 Our project entailed a sort of futuristic fortuneteller, trained on some speculative works, of whom one is directed to ask questions about the future.